lizhanmit/java-concurrency/README.md

 ## Synchronization

-Synchronization is used to prevent thread interference and memory consistency errors, but it will introduce thread contention including starvation and livelock.
+Synchronization is used to prevent **thread interference** and **memory consistency errors**, but it will introduce thread contention including starvation and livelock.

 ### Thread Interference

 Interference: Two different operations (e.g. add and subtract), running in different threads, but acting on the same data.

-Thread interference bugs can be difficult to detect and fix because they are unpredictable, thread interference bugs can be difficult to detect and fix.
+Thread interference bugs can be difficult to detect and fix because they are unpredictable.

 ### Memory Consistency Errors